-Biden snaps at reporter for asking him top priority for US: ‘There is no one thing’

-Biden snaps at Fox News reporter for asking him his top priority for US: ‘Unlike you, there is no one thing’
+Biden snaps at Fox News reporter for asking him his top priority for US

 ‘Multiple issues and they’re all important and we ought to be able to walk and chew gum at the same time,’ says Biden